githubmehul/COMP2042_CW_hcyms1/README.md

 Major changes and extentions have been made to the HomeMenuScreen to support MVC and various additions.
 There is a change the background looks of it as well.
 Seperate Button have been added in the HomeMenuScreen.
 The <b>StartButtonView</b> is responsible for the looks and functionality of the start button that calles the enableGameboard().
 The <b>InstructionButtonView</b> is created for a help screen for the user with an included exit button from it that disposes the frame.
 The <b>HighScoreButtonView</b> is responsible for displaying the sorted highscores by reading the leaderboard.dat file, with an included exit button as well.
 Lastly, <b>ExitButtonView</b> is responsible for the looks and functionality ot the exit button.
 All the buttons have been added audio functionality when clicked.</br>

 <b>3.
 Game Timer System - Penalty System</b>
-<bR>Considerable changes have been made to the Game by adding a Timer Function.
+<br>Considerable changes have been made to the Game by adding a Timer Function.
 The timer is responsible to track the time the user took at every level.
 If the user exceeds the time limit for that particular level, the user is made to restart the level that they are on.
 If they manage to pass the level before the time ends, they proceed to the next level, where a Score and Time text arises to remind the user of how much they scored, in what time in the previous level.
 The changes here have also been added in the PauseMenuController as well, to regulate the timer if the user wishes to continue (continue the timer) or restart the game(restart the timer).
 When the user Pauses or loses focus, the timer is paused as well.</br>

 <b>4.
 Brick based score - Reward System</b>
 <br>Each brick has been alotted a specific score.
 For instance, if the ball impacts the ClayBrick, the user gets 1 point, if the ball impacts the CementBrick, the user gets 2 points and so on.</br>